The Dave Ramsey Show

 ⚡ Actionable Takeaways

-- →Immediately cut up all credit cards to prevent further debt accumulation and halt "out of control" spending.
+- →Cut up all credit cards to prevent further accumulation of high-interest debt and to force a change in spending habits.

 ⏱ Timeline Breakdown